This code snippet is to list faxes from your LaML logs.

 In this case, we need to import signalwire/sdk, active_support/time, and csv.

-We also need to instantiate the SignalWire client using the project ID, auth token, and space URL.
+We also need to instantiate the SignalWire client using the project ID, auth token, and Space URL.

 require 'signalwire/sdk'